Matthew Parish

 Matthew Parish is a British international lawyer, author and scholar of international relations.
 He has written three books about his legal experience in the Balkans and about international law.
-He also faced legal challenges in Switzerland related to his client work.
+He was convicted of forgery in Switzerland related to his client work and is currently suspended from practising as a solicitor in the United Kingdom.

 Early life

 Parish was born in Leeds, in West Yorkshire.
 He is a graduate of Cambridge University.

-Career and publications
+Career

 Parish worked in the legal department of the International Supervisor for Brčko, part of the Office of the High Representative (OHR) in Bosnia and Herzegovina.
-His first book, on reconstruction in post-war Brčko, A Free City in the Balkans (2009), drew on his experience working for the OHR.
-The book has been criticized for being too sceptical of the international community's statebuilding efforts in the country.

-Parish's second book, Mirages of International Justice, was published in 2011.
-The book describes international law as "for the most part quite useless".
-According to a sceptical review by Christian Axboe Nielsen, the book "concludes by wishing that both international law and international organizations would disappear from the face of the earth".
-Nielsen compares the book unfavourably to A Free City in the Balkans, describing the latter as making "provocative and, by comparison, cogent arguments".

 Parish left Akin Gump's Geneva office for Holman Fenwick Willan's (HFW) Geneva office in 2011.
 In December 2014 he and a colleague at HFW set up their own practice, Gentium Law Group.
 In November 2018 Parish ceased to manage the company, having handed control to a new partner, according to a filing on the Swiss Official Gazette of Commerce (SOGC).